 Post-Op Tips: Foot

 For the first few days, your doctor may recommend that you not bear weight on your foot.
 You may use a cane, crutches, or a walker to help you move around.
-Gradually, you may work up to putting more weight on your foot.
+Gradually, you may work up to putting more weight on your foot, as instructed by your doctor.

-Take pain medication to relieve discomfort and antibiotics to prevent infection as you’re instructed.
+Take pain medicine to relieve discomfort and antibiotics to prevent infection as you’re instructed.

 To protect your foot, wear your surgical (post-op) shoe as recommended.

-To relieve pain and swelling, apply a bag of ice to your foot as suggested and elevate your foot above heart level the first few days.
+To help relieve pain and swelling, apply a bag of ice to your foot as instructed and elevate your foot above heart level the first few days.

 Your doctor may suggest ways to get your foot back in shape.
 You may be instructed to do exercises, possibly using weights.
 To help strengthen your foot, follow these tips: